HavinChung/COMP_2113_Group_Project/README.md

 __Boss have 25 HP and every time you answer correctly:__ <br/>
 - HP: -5

-__Each boss would give you 5 questions based on specific field of study__
+__The boss would give you 5 questions based on specific field of study in order__
 1) Math
 2) Comp
 3) History